“Savasana is the most important posture.”Accepted Yoga teacher wisdom

 - It marks the end of your practice, creating space before you re-enter the rest of the world.
 If you rush out straight after the last posture, it’s too easy to immediately lose all the mindful connection with yourself you cultivated through your yoga.
 Savasana gives you chance to take stock, which helps you to sustain that connection afterwards.

-The biggest barrier to relaxing in Savasana is likely to be your mind.
-Recognise any thoughts that are holding you back.
-Acknowledge them, and gently answer them with something kinder.
+The biggest barrier to relaxing in savasana is likely to be your mind, and more specifically your thoughts.
+It’s important to begin to recognise when you are having thoughts that are holding you back – this is something meditation can help you with.
+Once you spot them,acknowledge them, and gently answer them with something kinder.
 For instance:

 |Negative thought||Positive and kind alternative|

 |Lying here allows me to absorb all the benefits of my practice.|

 |I should be doing something more productive.||I deserve this time to relax and let go after my practice.|

 |I’m too busy for this.||Savasana helps me balance the busy-ness of the rest of my life.|

 If you examine them, so many negative thoughts come from an underlying belief that you are not good enough as you are.
 Let that go.
 It won’t be serving you in your yoga, and it certainly won’t be serving you in your life.

 See whether you can allow yourself to dare to believe that what you are already enough.
 Whatever you think of savasana…